Alphabet Shares Tax Planning is a

 Example 1: A-B-C Shares Structure

 Consider an OMB called XYZ Ltd. The company decides to implement Alphabet Shares by issuing three classes of shares: A shares, B shares, and C shares.
-A shares might hold voting rights, B shares could be entitled to high dividend payouts, and C shares may have preferences in terms of capital distribution.

 This arrangement allows the business owners to extract profits in a way that minimises their tax liabilities.
 For instance, they can choose to receive income in the form of dividends, which might be more tax-efficient than salary payments.